Business

 PVF is open to small to medium-sized industrial estate based businesses in the Upper Lee Valley – Enfield, Haringey and Waltham Forest – and those looking to relocate there.
 If you have plans to relocate, are an exemplar of modern production, and are committed to providing good quality local jobs, PVF is designed for you.

-Full details of the Fund and how to apply can be found here.
+Full details of the fund and how to apply can be found here.

 Greater London Investment Fund